jfjlaros/simpleRPC/docs/protocol.rst

 serial device of which the value maps to one of the exported methods (i.e., 0 maps to the first method, 1 to the second, etc.).
 If this method takes any parameters, their values are written to the serial device.
-After the parameter values have been received, the device executes the method and writes the return value of the method (if any) back to the serial device.
+After the parameter values have been received, the device executes the method and writes its return value (if any) back to the serial device.

 All native C types (``int``, ``float``, ``double``, etc.) are currently supported.
 All values are little-endian.
 The host is responsible for packing